 Day 6: Agra to Jaipur.
 This morning we’re up early for a sunrise visit to the majestic Taj Mahal – it’s a real bucket list moment.
 Transfer to Jaipur this afternoon.
 Check out Nahargarh Fort and the wonderful views over the city before your second Hindi language lesson.

 Day 7: Jaipur.
 Today we’re off to Monkey Temple where you can feed the cheeky inhabitants.
 You can also bathe in the temple pools.
-Later, visit the Amber Fort, before enjoying a Bollywood movie at a local theatre for a unique Indian experience.
+Later visit the Amber Fort, before opting to enjoy a Bollywood movie at a local theatre for a unique Indian experience.
 Then try a range of local foods on an optional food court tour.

 Day 8: Jaipur.
-Have a lie in, or choose to enjoy a private morning tour of the Insta-worthy Pink City.
+Have a lie in, or choose to enjoy explore the Insta-worthy Pink City.
 Take a stop at the City Palace or go all out with a balloon safari over the city.
 This afternoon try block-printing or tie dye at an Indian art class.
 Tonight, we’ll jump on a sleeper train to Jaisalmer.